boku7/boku7.github.io/_posts/2021-07-12-ArtOfDeviceCodePhish.md

 ### Windows 10 Virtual Machine Setup
 We will need a powershell environment to run the AADInternals, TokenTactics, and AzureAD powershell modules.
 Sometimes I use [macOS powershell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-macos?view=powershell-7.1) which runs TokenTactics fine.
 Although I have ran into issues running other modules, as some require DLLs.

 For sending the phishing emails, a windows environment is optional.
-For HTML/CSS emails, we recommend sending from the Windows Outlook desktop client if the target is a Windows shop that uses Outlook internally.
-Sending HTML/CSS emails from macOS clients to targets with Windows email clients has had mixed results.
+For HTML&CSS emails, we recommend sending from the Windows Outlook desktop client if the target is a Windows shop that uses Outlook internally.
+Sending HTML&CSS emails from macOS clients to targets with Windows email clients has had mixed results.

 VMWare & VirtualBox are great options for type-2 hypervisors:
 + VMWare offers free 30 day trials for [VMWare Fusion](https://www.vmware.com/products/fusion/fusion-evaluation.html) for macOS & [VMWare Workstation Pro](https://www.vmware.com/products/workstation-pro/workstation-pro-evaluation.html) for Linux or Windows.